'We've been living in anguish,' parents of missing Dapchi schoolgirls say

-Lagos, Nigeria (CNN)One hundred and ten girls remain unaccounted for after a faction of Boko Haram raided their school in the town of Dapchi, northeast Nigeria, Nigeria's Ministry for Information said in a statement released on Sunday.
+Lagos, Nigeria (CNN)One hundred and ten girls remain unaccounted for after a faction of Boko Haram raided their school in the northeast Nigerian town of Dapchi, Nigeria's Ministry for Information said in a statement Sunday.

-The Minister for Information and Culture, Alhaji Lai Mohammed compiled the figures based on briefings he had with the college principal and others, the statement said.
+The Minister for Information and Culture, Alhaji Lai Mohammed, compiled the figures based on briefings he had with the college principal and others, the statement said.

-Faced with seeming government inaction, contradiction and outright lies, the parents of the missing girls have joined forces to do everything they can to make sure their daughters come home safe.
-As they gather, they are ever aware of a similar incident that occurred in Chibok in 2014, involving 300 school girls.
+Faced with seeming government inaction and contradictory and confusing statements about the whereabouts of the Dapchi students, the girls' parents have joined forces, tracking their own list of missing girls and forming an association.

-Bashir Manzo is the newly-elected head of the parents of the missing Dapchi schoolgirls association.

-A dubious honor, one that he would give anything not to hold.
+Bashir Manzo is the newly elected head of the parents of the missing Dapchi schoolgirls association.
+It's a dubious honor, one that he would give anything not to have.

-His 16-year-old daughter, Fatima, was one of the missing girls taken when armed men stormed the Government Science and Technical College in Dapchi, about 275 kilometers (or about 75 miles) from Chibok, where another set of infamous kidnapped schoolgirls were taken four years ago.
+His 16-year-old daughter, Fatima, is one of the girls who was taken when armed men stormed the Government Science and Technical College in Dapchi, about 275 kilometers (170 miles) from Chibok, where another group of schoolgirls were kidnapped by Boko Haram four years ago.

-Thirteen-year-old Hassanah Mohammed a student at the Dapchi school has recounted the terrifying moments the gunmen wearing military uniform burst into the school, pretending they were there to rescue the schoolgirls.

-She grabbed her younger sister and they both escaped by scaling a fence, spraining her ankle in the process, Hassanah said.

 The parents are learning fast what it means to have your child stolen by militants in Nigeria.
 They have come up against a state bureaucratic machinery that is adding confusion and chaos to their pain.